 What is the best golf cart trailer for you?
+What does a golf cart weigh?
+630 lbs. to 1600 lbs. depending on the model on the chart below.
 Here are a few things to consider before purchasing a golf cart trailer, along with the tools to calculate tongue weight and capacity.

-A golf cart’s weight (Listed as Curb Weight) is important to know when it comes to determining if your trailer is up to the task.
+A golf cart’s weight (Listed as Curb Weight) is vital to know when it comes to determining if your trailer is up to the task.

 The golf cart’s weight is between 630 and 1600 lbs based on the available new models in the top three manufacturers, EZGO, Club Car, and Yamaha.
 These numbers vary due to passenger capacity, gas or electric, and aluminum or steel frames.

-Owning a lightweight SUV like my Honda HRV, I was concerned about the towing capacity I have versus the weight of the trailer plus the cart.
+Owning a lightweight SUV like my Honda HRV, I was concerned about the towing capacity I have versus the weight of the trailer plus the cart weight.
 Obviously, an electric cart is going to have two different weights: with batteries and without.
-The batteries are 63 to 72 lbs each and you can multiply that times how many your cart takes.
+The batteries are 63 to 72 lbs each, and you can multiply that times how many your cart takes.

 |Manufacturer||Model||Dimensions (Height omitted - Varies With Top/No Top)||Curb Weight (with Batteries)||Dry Weight (without Batteries)|